andyswebportfolio/portfolio_site/readme.txt

 Readme

 The www file is where the site goes.
 It was a total guess but it works.
 I just renamed a folder from a tutorial called site and it works better now.
+(That guess was written in the Docker Compose file.)

 The tutorial for this came from: https://medium.com/@mikez_dg/how-to-set-up-a-simple-lamp-server-with-docker-images-in-2023-9b0e24476ec6